PenTest-duck/SBT-Hilltop-CTF/Password Cracking/Shady - Writeup/README.md

 `hashcat -m 1800 -a 0 -o out.txt hash.txt init_wordlist.txt --force`

-Once finished, you should notice that Hashcat hasn't been able to crack the hash.
+Once finished, you should notice that Hashcat isn't able to crack the hash.
 This is because we may need to append some extra characters the user added 'for security'.

 # Improving the Wordlist